the-darklord/TIC_TAC_TOE/README.md

 # TIC_TAC_TOE
-A basic TIC TOE GAME in Python using Min Max Algorithm.
+A basic TIC TAC TOE GAME in Python using Min Max Algorithm.
 Game is played using CLI.